newjersey/navigator.business.nj.gov/content/src/quick-action-license-reinstatements/accountant-license-reinstatement.md

 ## Application Requirements

 * Continuing Professional Education (CPE) credits summary sheet
-* Satisfactory Proof of CPE credits no older than 3 years from the day of application
+* Satisfactory proof to include certificates for all 120 CPE credits that are no older than 3 years from the day of application
 * Social Security number (SSN)
 * Citizenship/immigration status
 * Child support information, if applicable